19hours/sg-statutes/Acts/Retirement and Re-employment Act.md

 [4/2011]

-(3) The Minister may appoint such number of investigating officers, conciliation officers and other officers as he may consider necessary or expedient for the purpose of this Act.
+(3) The Minister may appoint such number of investigating officers and other officers as he may consider necessary or expedient for the purpose of this Act.

 [4/2011]

+[Act 21 of 2016 wef 01/04/2017]

 (4) The Minister may, from time to time, make rules for the conduct of the duties of officers under this Act.